tanchihpin0517/tanchihpin0517.github.io/_pages/about.md

 ---

 I am a Ph.D. student, advised by <a href='https://affige.github.io/'>Yi-Hsuan Yang</a>, in the Graduate Institute of Communication Engineering at <a href='https://www.ntu.edu.tw/'>National Taiwan University</a>, and also a research scientist at <a href='https://www.kkcompany.com/en-us'>KKCompany</a>.
-My research interests are Musc Information Retrieval/Research (MIR) related topics, including music generation, music analysis, and deep learning applications on music.
+My research interests are Music Information Retrieval/Research (MIR) related topics, including music generation, music analysis, and deep learning applications on music.
 I am particularly interested in cover song generation and symbolic music generation.
 My goal is to develope algorithms that can understand music and help musician to creating wonderful pieces.
 I am also interested in drawing these research ideas to real-world applications.
 For example, <a href='https://tanchihpin0517.github.io/PiCoGen/'>PiCoGen</a> is a cover song generation system that is completely open-sourced and availible for everyone to use.
 <!-- My research interests include computer vision, machine learning, and deep learning.
 I am particularly interested in developing algorithms that can understand and generate visual content.
 I am also interested in applying these algorithms to solve real-world problems. -->